 Maybe my colleague was right, maybe the real meaning of the matrix is to create more constructive conflict and prevent people just walking away from it into their own silos.

-If you are experiencing more conflict when you work in a matrix, don’t be surprised, but do make sure you build the skills to resolve that conflict positively.
+If you are experiencing more conflict when you work in a matrix, don’t be surprised, but do make sure you build the skills to resolve it positively.

-How do you resolve conflicts in your organisation?
+How do you resolve these challenges in your organisation?